DOI-USGS/ISIS3/README.md

 7. Finally, setup the environment variables:

-    For versions of ISIS 4.2.0 and earlier, use:

-        #Execute the ISIS variable initialization script with default arguments.
+    To use the default values for: `$ISISROOT, $ISISDATA, $ISISTESTDATA`, run the ISIS variable initialization script with default arguments.

-        #This script prepares default values for:  $ISISROOT, $ISISDATA, $ISISTESTDATA
+    To do this, for versions of ISIS 4.2.0 and earlier, use:

         python $CONDA_PREFIX/scripts/isis3VarInit.py